chrisgrieser/nvim-rulebook/README.md

 		fallback = "https://www.google.com/search?q=%s",

 		-- the key must be named exactly like `diagnostic.source` (case-sensitive!)
-		-- * string value: `%s` will be replaced with the rule id -- * function value: will be called with the diagnostic object -- * `false`: disable rule docs, just use the fallback
+		-- * string: `%s` will be replaced with the rule id -- * function: will be called with the diagnostic object -- * `false`: disable rule docs, will use the fallback
 		---@type string|false|fun(diag: vim.Diagnostic): string?
 		yourCustomSource = "https://my-docs/%s.hthml",
 		anotherCustomSource = function(diag)